 None of the speakers are paid or reimbursed for expenses, a meal is the only perk!
 Men's Roundup is all done as service to the Lord.
 All funds are for the meal, Krause's charges nothing for the usage of the Biergarten.

-Men’s Rounds up are held monthly, usually on a Tuesday night in the Biergarten at Krause’s thought-out the year except the some winter months.
+Men’s Rounds up are held monthly, usually on the second Tuesday night of the month, in the Biergarten at Krause’s , except some winter months.

 Copyright © 2019 Men's Round up - All Rights Reserved.